JAWAD-ASGHAR/Custom-SQL-and-Browser-DB/README.md

   - Strings can be quoted or unquoted (quotes are stripped)
   - Comparison operators (`>`, `<`, `>=`, `<=`) convert both sides to numbers

-**SORTBY Clause**:
+**ORDERBY Clause**:
-- Optional sorting
+- Optional sorting (replaces legacy SORTBY, which is still supported)
-- Format: `SORTBY <field>`
+- Format: `ORDERBY <field> [DESC|ASC]`
+- Defaults to ASC (ascending) if not specified
+- DESC sorts in descending order
-- Sorts in ascending order (string comparison for strings, numeric for numbers)
+- ASC sorts in ascending order
+- Can be combined with WHERE and LIMIT clauses
+- Example: `ORDERBY age DESC` or `ORDERBY name ASC`

+**LIMIT Clause**:
+- Optional result limiting
+- Format: `LIMIT <number>`
+- Restricts the number of results returned
+- Must be a non-negative integer
-- Can be combined with WHERE clause
+- Can be combined with WHERE and ORDERBY clauses
+- Example: `LIMIT 10` returns only the first 10 results

 **Error Cases**:
 - Missing file name: "Invalid query: Missing file name after FROM"
 - File doesn't exist: "File "[fileName]" does not exist"
 - Invalid WHERE syntax: "Invalid WHERE clause syntax"
+- Invalid LIMIT value: "Invalid LIMIT value"

 #### 2. UNION